NihaRGali/602_project/README.md

 ## Conclusion :
 The ultimate model would be a decision tree or a random forest.
 In comparison to other models like Logistic Regression, both of these models accurately identify the less frequently occurring classes.

+### Future Scope :
+I would like to add new additional features and then build new models and evaluating the accuracy and find the best perfoming model.